The tonsils are the two small masses of lymphatic tissue found on each side of the uvula.

 As the throat heals, the white coating gradually disappears.
 This takes about two weeks.

-It is important that teeth are cleaned regularly, and oral antiseptics are used as this helps fight infections in the mouth.
+Teeth must be cleaned regularly, and oral antiseptics are used as this helps fight infections in the mouth.

-The doctor can prescribe medications to relieve pain, if necessary.
+The doctor can prescribe medications to relieve pain if necessary.

 During the first four hours after the operation, you will probably not allow yourself to consume any food or liquids.

 You may find it difficult to eat or drink food, but once your doctor orders it, the more often you use your throat, the better.

 The pain may be relieved within about two days, but it may return six days after the operation.

 There may be excessive bleeding (hemorrhage) in the tonsil pads.
 In most cases, bleeding occurs within a week after surgery.